Approximation with one-bit polynomials in Bernstein form: Abstract

 \section{Abstract}

-We prove various approximation theorems with polynomials whose coefficients with respect to the Bernstein basis of a given order are all integers.
-In the extreme, we draw the coefficients from the set $\{ \pm 1\}$ only.
-We show that for any Lipschitz function $f:[0,1] \to [-1,1]$ and for any positive integer $n$, there are signs $\sigma_0,\dots,\sigma_n \in \{\pm 1\}$ such that These polynomial approximations are not constrained by saturation of Bernstein polynomials, and we show that higher accuracy is indeed achievable for smooth functions: If $f$ has a Lipschitz $(s{-}1)$st derivative, then accuracy of order $O(n^{-s/2})$ is achievable with $\pm 1$ coefficients provided $\|f \|_\infty < 1$, and accuracy of order $O(n^{-s})$ is achievable with unrestricted integer coefficients.
-Our approximations are constructive in nature.
+We prove various theorems on approximation using polynomials with integer coefficients in the Bernstein basis of any given order.
+In the extreme, we draw the coefficients from $\{ \pm 1\}$ only.
+A basic case of our results states that for any Lipschitz function $f:[0,1] \to [-1,1]$ and for any positive integer $n$, there are signs $\sigma_0,\dots,\sigma_n \in \{\pm 1\}$ such that

+More generally, we show that higher accuracy is achievable for smoother functions: For any integer $s\geq 1$, if $f$ has a Lipschitz $(s{-}1)$st derivative, then approximation accuracy of order $O(n^{-s/2})$ is achievable with coefficients in $\{\pm 1\}$ provided $\|f \|_\infty < 1$, and of order $O(n^{-s})$ with unrestricted integer coefficients, both uniformly on closed subintervals of $(0,1)$ as above.
+Hence these polynomial approximations are not constrained by the saturation of classical Bernstein polynomials.
+Our approximations are constructive and can be implemented using feedforward neural networks whose weights are chosen from $\{\pm 1\}$ only.

 \paragraph{Keywords} Bernstein polynomials, integer constraints, $\pm 1$ coefficients, sigma-delta quantization, noise shaping. \paragraph{Mathematics Subject Classification} 41A10, 41A25, 41A29, 41A40, 42C15, 68P30.